d-bl/GroundForge/README.md

 Scala code
 ==========

 The scala code takes care of the number crunching that assembles the data for D3js and the SVG for the pattern sheet.
 The scala code is compiled into `matrix-graphs.js`.
-An HTML form takes care of configuration, JavaSript  feeds the assembled data to the [D3.js] API with `show-graphs.js` and takes care of event handling with `index.js` and `jscolor.js`.
+An HTML form takes care of configuration collected with `index.js` and `jscolor.js` and feeds it to the [D3.js] API with `show-graphs.js`.

 The code under `src/main/scala/dibl` has two classes with `@JSExport` annotations.
 The `dibl.D3Data` results are visualised with D3js.
 The toSVG result of `dibl.PatternSheet` is written to files by unit tests or assigned to the innerHTML of a DOM element on the web pages.
 Modern browsers can display the SVG test files.

 The scripts and page in `docs/API` are minimalistic versions of its siblings in `docs` and `docs/js`, the dressed up version adds decoration, event handling, configuration and some help.
 The development view for the thread and pair diagrams is a slightly less minimal page.
-For that purpose `src/main/resources/index-dev.html` is served by sbt as `http://localhost:12345/target/scala-2.11/classes/index-dev.html`, this page immediately reflects changes in the scala code though the animation doesn't start.
+For that purpose `src/main/resources/index-dev.html` is served by sbt as `http://localhost:12345/target/scala-2.11/classes/index-dev.html`, this page immediately reflects changes in the scala code though the simulation doesn't start.

 [API Demo](https://d-bl.github.io/GroundForge/API)